ThinknBoutStuff/TimerApp/README.md

 ## Use

-The Timer App can create multiple "stage" timers in *Edit Mode* and counts down, starting with the top stage, in *Timer Mode*.
+The Timer App can create a multiple "stage" timer in *Edit Mode* and counts down starting from the top stage in *Timer Mode*.

 Pressing the button below 'mode' changes the App's current mode and behavior.